 Plans of Study

 Follow the links below to find guidelines for your plan of study and make sure you’re staying on track to graduate.
+Select the plan of study that aligns with the year you entered the University of Iowa.

 Students should make full use of the services available to them in the College of Public Health and across campus to ensure a successful undergraduate experience.